BrookTsui/BrookTsui.github.io/_pages/archive.md

 2. [PEPV](../files/pepv.pdf)

 This is the report I made to the professors from Turkey on the ideas of my theoretical work in the PEPV.
-Some ideas were unclear then, and I developed them later on, the final form is in the paper.
+Some ideas were unclear then, and I developed them later on.
+The final form is in the paper.